 Robert Rauschenberg was born Milton Ernest Rauschenberg in the small refinery town of Port Arthur, Texas.
 His father, Ernest, was a strict and serious man who worked for the Gulf State Utilities power company.
 His mother, Dora, was a devout Christian and a frugal woman.
 She made the family's clothes from scraps, a practice that embarrassed her son, but possibly influenced his later work with collage and assemblage.
 Rauschenberg drew frequently and copied images from comics, but his talent as a draughtsman went largely unappreciated, except by his younger sister Janet.
 Until he was 13, he planned to become a minister - a career of high standing in his conservative community.
 However, Rauschenberg discovered that his church called dancing a sin, and, as a skilled dancer himself, was dissuaded from a career in the ministry.
 He asked for and received a store-bought shirt for his high school graduation present, the very first in his young life.

 Following his parents' wishes, Rauschenberg attended the University of Texas in Austin to study pharmacology, but was expelled in his freshman year after refusing to dissect a frog.
 The draft letter that arrived in 1943 saved him from breaking the news to his parents.
 Refusing to kill on the battlefield, he was assigned as a medical technician in the Navy Hospital Corps and stationed at a hospital caring for combat survivors in San Diego.
 While on leave, he saw oil paintings in person for the first time at the Huntington Art Gallery in California.
 After the war ended, Rauschenberg drifted, eventually using the G.I.
-Bill to pay for art classes at Kansas State University in 1947.
+Bill to pay for art classes at Kansas City Art Institute.
 On his arrival in Kansas City, he decided he would mark his new life with a new first name: Bob.
 The following year, the newly anointed Robert Rauschenberg traveled to Paris to study at the Academie Julian.

 While in Paris, Rauschenberg met fellow American student Susan Weil, and the two became inseparable friends.
 He saved up enough money and followed her to Black Mountain College in North Carolina after reading about, and admiring, the discipline of its famed director, Josef Albers.
 Ironically, after Rauschenberg entered the college, Albers criticized his work frequently and harshly.
 Albers' course on materials, in which students investigated the line, texture, and color of everyday materials profoundly influenced Rauschenberg's later assemblages.
 Rauschenberg and Weil stayed at Black Mountain for the 1948 to 1949 school year and then moved to New York City, which Rauschenberg determined to be the center of the art world.
 They arrived as the Abstract Expressionist movement was just reaching maturity.
 In June 1950, Rauschenberg and Weil were married, and in August 1951 they had a son, Christopher.